With summer coming to an end in Mount Hope, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can clean it by pouring watered-down bleach through the tube to sanitize the line.
-Or you can buy a new tube.
+Then examine your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can clean it by draining watered-down bleach through the tube to sanitize the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Appalachian Heating can make your unit more efficient and help it last longer.
-We also provide handy service agreements, so you won’t forget to plan your routine maintenance!
+Annual air conditioner maintenance from Appalachian Heating can make your system more efficient and help it last longer.
+We also offer convenient service agreements, so you won’t forget to plan your routine tune-up!